AionSystem/AIONSYSTEM/README.md

 ---

-*The question is not whether your AI is confident.*
+*I take no sides.
+I read what the document actually says.*
-*The question is whether its confidence is earned.*
+*The question is not whether your AI is confident — it's whether that confidence is earned, and whether anyone measured it.*

 ---